SameC137/10-Academy-Batch-4---Week-0-Task-5/README.md

-#The jupyter notebook is titled explor_tweet_data but contains all the implementation for both the exploration as well as for the modeling.
-The rest of the files are necessary for the functionality since they implement the retrival from the json as well as the cleaing.
+<h1>The jupyter notebook is titled explor_tweet_data but contains all the implementation for both the exploration as well as for the modeling.
+The rest of the files are necessary for the functionality since they implement the retrival from the json as well as the cleaing. </h1>